Mouth-blown bottles portion

 Bottle Typing & Diagnostic Shapes page, though a couple can be useful for dating refinement here:

-- Bottles with a straight mold seam bisecting the entire base, like shown in the picture to the right (top), are often referred to as having been produced in a "hinge mold" or having a "snap-case" base.
+- Bottles with a straight mold seam bisecting the entire base, like shown in the picture to the top right, are often referred to as having been produced in a "hinge mold" or having a "snap-case" base.
 (More accurately, all mouth-blown bottles without a pontil mark were held for finishing with some type of snap case device regardless of the type of base mold seam.)
 The mold seam on hinge mold bottles is really just a continuation of the side mold seams.
-Bottles with the straight mold seam bisecting the base (with no pontil scar) predominately date between 1855 and 1875 based on empirical observations, though it is also corroborated by Toulouse (1969).
+Bottles with the straight mold seam bisecting the base (with no pontil scar) predominately date between 1855 and early/mid-1870s based on empirical observations, though it is also corroborated by Toulouse (1969).
 For an illustration of a hinge mold click hinge mold.
-For more information on the subject of hinge molds go to that section of the Bottle Bases page.
+For more information on the subject of hinge molds see that section of the Bottle Bases page.

-- Bottles with a "key mold" base (with no pontil scar) also typically date between 1855 and the mid-1870s.
+- Bottles with a "key mold" base (with no pontil scar) also typically date between 1855 and the early/mid-1870s.
 A key mold base is a distinct variation of a hinge mold base which is not straight but instead arches or notches up in the central portion of the base (Toulouse 1969b).
-However, the base seam is still essentially a continuation of the side molds seams since the mold had no separate base plate like the two mold types that follow.
+However, the base seam is also a continuation of the side molds seams since these true two-piece molds had no separate base plate like the two mold types that follow (post-bottom and cup-bottom mold conformations).
 For an illustrated image of a key mold base click on key mold.
-For more information on the subject of key molds go to that section of the Bottle Bases page.
+For more information on the subject of key molds see that section of the Bottle Bases page.

-- Bottles with a centered round or oval mold seam within the base were produced in a post-bottom mold simply called a post mold.
-With this mold type a large section of the base is formed by a separate mold base plate or section.
-A picture of a post-bottom mold produced bottle is to the right - middle image.
-Post-bottom mold bottles (with no pontil scar) usually date between 1860 and 1890, although there are significant dating differences between different types of bottles; a subject explored in depth on the Bottle Bases page.
+- Bottles bases with a centered round or oval mold seam within the confines of the base were produced in a post-bottom mold; usually simply called a "post mold."
+With this mold type a variably large section of the base is formed by a separate mold base plate or section.
+A picture of a post-bottom mold produced bottle is to the above right - middle image.
+Post-bottom mold bottles (with no pontil scar) usually date between the mid to late 1850s and 1890, although there are significant dating differences between different types of bottles; a subject explored in depth on the Bottle Bases page.
 For an illustration of a post-bottom mold click post-bottom mold.
 Click on post-bottom mold bottle illustration to see a simple drawing that shows the typical side and base mold seam configuration of a post-bottom mold produced bottle.

 Move to Question #7 for additional dating refinement.

 Cup-bottom molded bottles are produced in a mold where the base forming portion of the mold "cups" the hot glass for the base of the bottle to be.
-This type mold was (and may still be) the dominant type used with automatic bottle machines (Toulouse 1969b) though the dates listed above are for mouth-blown bottles.
 For an illustration of this type mold click cup-bottom mold.
-For more information on the subject of cup-bottom molds go to that section of the Bottle Bases page.
+This type mold conformation was (and still is) the dominant type used on automatic bottle machines (Toulouse 1969b), though the information noted here is only for mouth-blown bottles.
+For more information on the subject of cup-bottom molds see that section of the Bottle Bases page.

 Question #7 for additional dating